gomathisaisindhan/Drought_disaster/droughtdata.md

 ## Observations for Each Visual
 1. Boxplots

-Most variables are skewed with many outliers.
+- Most variables are skewed with many outliers.

-Severity and Duration show extreme high values.
+- Severity and Duration show extreme high values.

-Alertscore mostly stays at 1 with few higher cases.
+-Alertscore mostly stays at 1 with few higher cases.

 2. Histograms

-Severity and Duration are right-skewed, meaning large events are rare.
+- Severity and Duration are right-skewed, meaning large events are rare.

-Alertscore and Episodealertscore mostly remain at low values.
+- Alertscore and Episodealertscore mostly remain at low values.

-Longitude and Latitude are widely spread, showing global coverage.
+- Longitude and Latitude are widely spread, showing global coverage.

 3. Pairplot

-Weak relationships between most variables.
+- Weak relationships between most variables.

-Alertscore and Episodealertscore show a visible positive trend.
+- Alertscore and Episodealertscore show a visible positive trend.

-No strong clustering in the data.
+- No strong clustering in the data.

 4. Scatterplot: Severity vs Duration

-Most events have low severity and short duration.
+- Most events have low severity and short duration.

-Few extreme cases show high severity.
+- Few extreme cases show high severity.

-No clear linear relationship.
+- No clear linear relationship.

 5. Scatterplot: Alertscore vs Episodealertscore

-Positive relationship: higher Alertscore usually matches higher Episodealertscore.
+- Positive relationship: higher Alertscore usually matches higher Episodealertscore.

-Few deviations exist.
+- Few deviations exist.

 6. Severity Trend Over Time

-Severity fluctuates heavily with sharp peaks.
+- Severity fluctuates heavily with sharp peaks.

-No seasonal or repeated pattern.
+- No seasonal or repeated pattern.

-Extreme events appear randomly over time.
+- Extreme events appear randomly over time.

 7. Correlation Heatmap

-Strong correlation only between Alertscore and Episodealertscore.
+- Strong correlation only between Alertscore and Episodealertscore.

-Other variables show weak or no correlation.
+- Other variables show weak or no correlation.

-Geographic values have minimal relationship with severity or duration.
+- Geographic values have minimal relationship with severity or duration.
 ## Summary of Findings

-Most drought events are mild with low alert scores.
+- Most drought events are mild with low alert scores.

-A few extreme events appear as strong outliers.
+- A few extreme events appear as strong outliers.

-Severity and duration do not show a clear pattern together.
+- Severity and duration do not show a clear pattern together.

-Alertscore and Episodealertscore move closely together.
+- Alertscore and Episodealertscore move closely together.

-Location values are spread with no region showing consistent impact.
+- Location values are spread with no region showing consistent impact.

-Severity over time rises sharply at random points.
+- Severity over time rises sharply at random points.